bloycey/static-site-contact-form/README.md

 });
 ```

-This simply prevents the page from reloading on submission, executes the function, and then clears the form.
+This simply prevents the page from reloading on submission, executes the function, and finally clears the form.

 The HTML should be similar to the code in `index.html`, however you can add as many fields as you like, and also modify the CSS to your liking.